 Code language: Bash (bash)

-You don’t want Python 2, but some OS’es still ship with it, unfortunately.
+Unfortunately, you don’t want Python 2, but some OS’es still ship with it.

 Now try python3 --version

 .
-If you get a “command not found,” you need to install Python 3.
+If you get a “command not found,” you must install Python 3.
 If your output looks similar to this, you’re in luck:

 $ python3 --version